 That’s an easy answer, but let’s consider in dept the eating habits of aphids and how it affects your garden.

-What Do Aphids Eat?
+What Do Aphids Eat and Drink?

 According to the Handbook of Agricultural Entomology, aphids are “phloem feeders”.
 Phloem is a tube-shaped structure that distributes nutrients or synthesized food throughout a plant.